OpenNebula/website/content/product/integration_references/infrastructure_drivers_development/devel-auth.md

 ]
 ```

-Driver then needs to pass the space-separated group ids right after the username and the secret.
+The driver then needs to pass the space-separated group ids right after the username and the secret.

-Such a driver response then looks like following line
+The driver response then looks like the following line:

 ```default
 ldap userx CN=userx,CN=Users,DC=opennebula,DC=org *100 101